DistributedCollective/zero/README.md

 Liquity utilizes a two-step liquidation mechanism in the following order of priority:

-1. Offset under-collateralized Troves against the Stability Pool containing LUSD tokens
+1. Offset under-collateralized Troves against the Stability Pool containing ZUSD tokens

 2. Redistribute under-collateralized Troves to other borrowers if the Stability Pool is emptied

-Liquity primarily uses the LUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.
+Liquity primarily uses the ZUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.

-Any user may deposit LUSD tokens to the Stability Pool.
+Any user may deposit ZUSD tokens to the Stability Pool.
 This allows them to earn the collateral from the liquidated Trove.
-When a liquidation occurs, the liquidated debt is cancelled with the same amount of LUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.
+When a liquidation occurs, the liquidated debt is cancelled with the same amount of ZUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.

 Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether will be greater than the value of the cancelled debt (since a liquidated Trove will likely have an ICR just slightly below 110%).

-If the liquidated debt is higher than the amount of LUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.
+If the liquidated debt is higher than the amount of ZUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.

 Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized Troves, and liquidate them.
 Alternatively they can call `batchLiquidateTroves()` with a custom list of trove addresses to attempt to liquidate.